docker/docs/desktop/use-desktop/images.md

 > **Note**
 >
 > The repository must exist on Docker Hub in order to pull the latest version of an image.
-You must be logged in to pull private images.
+You must be signed in to pull private images.

 ## Push an image to Docker Hub